 The Founders Medals: Mary Desha Medal for Youth

-The Mary Desha Medal for Youth honors a young person (twenty years of age or younger) for outstanding service to his/her community, state, or nation through service and leadership in activities such as conservation, organized sports (beyond school-sponsored activities), scouting, church, or community, state or national service organizations.
+The Mary Desha Medal for Youth honors a young person (20 years of age or younger) for outstanding service to his/her community, state, or nation through service and leadership in activities such as conservation, organized sports (beyond school-sponsored activities), scouting, church, or community, state, or national service organizations.
 This individual will have exceeded expectations for the nominee’s age.
 Academic achievement is not a consideration for this award.

 DAR Distinguished Citizen DAR Medal

-This medal is awarded to an individual, eighteen years of age and older, who fulfills the qualities of honor, service, courage, leadership, and patriotism.
+This medal is awarded to an individual, 18 years of age and older, who fulfills the qualities of honor, service, courage, leadership, and patriotism.
 The DAR Distinguished Citizen Medal may be awarded to emergency first responders; active duty military and veterans of the United States Armed Forces; and citizens who have contributed to the defense and/or security, and thereby the freedom, of the community, state, or nation in an exceptional manner.
 Members of NSDAR are eligible for this award if the service is unrelated to their DAR activities.